coderbasket/coderbasket.github.io/README.md

-Submit or email your project
+Submit Json  usng "SUBMIT NEW PROJECT" or email your project, you can also email us if you want your project be removed or need updates like infomations.

+String format..
 ```cs
 {
       "ProjectUrl": "https://github.com/beto-rodriguez/LiveCharts2",